sagemath/trac_to_gh/Issue 4413.md

 # Issue 4413: '?' in docstring gets interpreted immediately by the parser

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4413

 Original creator: justin